Acupuncture and Moxibustion: Traditional Asian Therapies for Pain Relief and Overall Wellness

 Here are some of the benefits of acupuncture and moxibustion:

 - Pain relief

 - Improved circulation

 Acupuncture and moxibustion are generally safe for most people.
 However, it is important to see a qualified practitioner to ensure that you receive the proper treatment.

-- The practitioner will first diagnose the patient’s condition using a variety of methods, such as palpation, tongue diagnosis, and pulse diagnosis, to gain a comprehensive understanding of their health.
+- The practitioner will first diagnose the patient’s condition using a variety of methods, such as palpation, tongue and pulse diagnosis, to gain a comprehensive understanding of their health.

-- Once a diagnosis has been made, the practitioner will select the appropriate acupuncture points to tonify,sedate, and control, aiming to restore balance and address the root cause of the issue.
+- Once a diagnosis has been made, the practitioner will select the appropriate acupuncture points to tonify, sedate, and control, aiming to restore balance and address the root cause of the issue.

 - The practitioner will then insert thin needles into the selected acupuncture points.
-The needles are inserted very superficially into the skin, so most patients report feeling little or no discomfort.
+The needles are inserted very superficially into the skin, so most patients report minimal discomfort.

 - The needles are left in place for 30 – 40 minutes.
-During this time, the patient may experience a variety of sensations,such as warmth, tingling, heaviness, or nothing.
+During this time, the patient might experience a variety of sensations, such as warmth, tingling, heaviness, or nothing at all.